tinacms/tina.io/content/docs/extending-tina/overview.md

 ## Customizing Fields

-Tina allows the forms to be customized thought the `ui` property.
-This makes experience custom for your editors.
-Some of the main customization features are;
+Tina allows the forms to be customized through the `ui` property.
+This allows a custom experience to be created for your editors.
+Some of the main customization features are:

 - Adding [frontend validation](/docs/extending-tina/validation/) to a component so that it must be saved with the desired format
 - Customizing [the field component](/docs/extending-tina/custom-field-components/) that is rendered